shashank025/schemaviz/README.md

 $ npm start
 ```

-This will start a [Link to local webserver](http://localhost:8080/).
+This will start a local webserver at http://localhost:8080/.

 ### Visualizing your schema